Cartan subalgebras and the UCT problem, II: Invariant Cartan subalgebras and the UCT problem

 Let us now explain how the following result is a consequence of \cite{Kat08a,Sp07a,Sp07b}.
-Recall that a subgroup of a group is called a Sylow subgroup if is a maximal $p$-subgroup for some prime number $p \geq 2$. \blemma Let $K_0$, $K_1$ be countable abelian groups and $u \in K_0$ an arbitrary element.
+Recall that a subgroup of a group is called a Sylow subgroup if it is a maximal $p$-subgroup for some prime number $p \geq 2$.
+Given a countable row-finite graph $E$, we denote by $\cO(E)$ the graph C*-algebra associated with $E$. \blemma Let $K_0$, $K_1$ be countable abelian groups and $u \in K_0$ an arbitrary element.
 Let $\Gamma$ be a finite group such that every Sylow subgroup of $\Gamma$ is cyclic.
 Let $\Gamma \curvearrowright K_i$, $i=0,1$, be actions such that $\Gamma \curvearrowright K_0$ fixes $u$.